-Your stomach is reduced from the size of a football to approximately the size of an egg with a gastric bypass surgery!
+Your stomach is reduced from the size of a football to approximately the size of an egg after gastric bypass surgery.

 Also called “Roux-en-Y” (RNY) or “bypass” for short…

 …the gastric bypass helps you lose weight because it vastly reduces the size of your stomach.
 AND it ALSO makes you malabsorb calories.

 This means you eat smaller amounts of food, PLUS you won’t absorb all the calories from that smaller amount of food!
 If you drink a protein shake with 160 calories, you won’t absorb all 160 calories.
 That’s what “malabsorbing” means.

 That being said, the malabsorption after gastric bypass raises a nutrition concern: